Ridley School District

+According to 2018-22 ACS-ED data, the district serves a resident population of 40,262.

+The median household income is $84,455, versus a state median income of $73,170, and national median income of $75,149.

 Extracurriculars

 The district offers a variety of clubs, activities and sports.
 Ridley School District uses a Green Raider as their mascot.
 The Raiders referred to Native Americans from the Lenni Lenape Nation.
 In the summer of 2020, a movement organized by students at Ridley High School (called Diversify Our Narrative) took action to change the controversial mascot; however, they have yet to yield any results.

 Ridley High School is home to the WRSD radio station.

+In 1948 Ridley Township High School began borrowing a car from an area dealership for its driving training program, being the first high school in the region of Chester Pike to do this.
+Ridley Park High School later also started the dealership partner program.